 You don’t need a dozen apps to plan a Big Lap.
-You need three, and you need to know what each one is good at and where it falls short.
+You need three apps and one comprehensive resource.
+Big Lap Bible provides the curated starting point with tested recommendations.
 WikiCamps finds your camps.
 Hema gets you there safely.
 Google Maps fills the gaps.
 Together they handle every planning decision you’ll make on the road, from “where are we sleeping tonight?” to “is there a mechanic in the next town?”

-Each app has a clear role, and understanding the boundaries prevents you from using the wrong tool for the wrong job.
+Each resource has a clear role, and understanding the boundaries prevents you from using the wrong tool for the wrong job.

 Hema Explorer is your off-road navigator and road condition reference.
 It answers: what’s the road like?
 Is it sealed, gravel, or 4WD only?
 Where are the fuel stops on this stretch?
 What’s the terrain like?
 It replaces Google Maps anywhere the bitumen ends.